 This compensation discussion and analysis describes FormFactor's compensation program for its named executive officers.
-FormFactor's named executive officers for fiscal year 2016 ("fiscal 2016") were Michael D. Slessor, our Chief Executive Officer or CEO and Michael Ludwig, our Chief Financial Officer or CFO, who were our only executive officers during fiscal 2016.
+FormFactor's named executive officers for fiscal year 2018 were Michael D. Slessor, our Chief Executive Officer, Shai Shahar, our Chief Financial Officer, and Michael Ludwig, our former Chief Financial Officer, who were our only executive officers during fiscal year 2018.